salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 In the next sections, we will implement the algorithm from the paper and compare it against NumPy.

-## NumPy Performance
+## NumPy(=OpenBLAS) Performance

-By default, if installed via `pip`, numpy uses OpenBLAS on  CPUs.
-Therefore, throughout this tutorial I will use numpy and OpenBLAS interchangeably.
-Before performing any benchmarks, it's always good practice to specify your hardware specs and development environment to ensure the results can be reproduced:
+By default, if installed via `pip`, NumPy uses OpenBLAS as backend for high-performance linear algebra operations.
+The laziest way to benchmark OpenBLAS is to simply invoke matrix multiplication from NumPy.
+There is some minor overhead due to Python, but for the matrix sizes used in this benchmark, the overhead is negligible and doesn't affect the results.
+Therefore, throughout this tutorial I will use NumPy and OpenBLAS interchangeably.
+Before performing any benchmarks, it's always good practice to specify your hardware and development environment to ensure results can be reproduced:
 - CPU: Ryzen 7 7700 8 Cores, 16 Threads
   - Freq: 3.8 GHz
   - Turbo Freq: 5.3 GHz